ProfessionalCSharp/ProfessionalCSharp6/Delegates/Readme.md

-# Readme - Code Samples for Chapter 9, Delegates, Lambda, and EventsThis chapter contains the following code samples:* GetAStringDemo (declaring a *delegate* to a simple method)* SimpleDelegates (declaring and instantiating delegates)* BubbleSorter (Sort method using a Func<T> delegate)* MulticastDelegates (invoking multiple methods with a single delegate)* LambdaExpressions (creating lambda expressions)* AnonymousMethods (using the *delegate* keyword to declare an anonymous method)* EventsSample (subscribing and publishing events, *event* keyword)* WeakEvents (using IWeakEventListener)The sample WeakEvents needs the assembly WindowsBase, and thus need the full .NET Framework.
-To build and run the .NET Core samples, please install* Visual Studio 2015 Update 2* .NET Core RC2* NuGet Extensions for Visual StudioPlease download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).
-You will find an Visual Studio official MSI installer for .NET Core, and the NuGet Manager extension for Visual Studio.
-The current version of this sample is built with .NET Core RC2.
-When RTM is available, the sample code will be updated.
-For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp6)Thank you!
+# Readme - Code Samples for Chapter 9, Delegates, Lambda, and Events

+This chapter contains the following code samples:

+* GetAStringDemo (declaring a *delegate* to a simple method)
+* SimpleDelegates (declaring and instantiating delegates)
+* BubbleSorter (Sort method using a Func<T> delegate)
+* MulticastDelegates (invoking multiple methods with a single delegate)
+* LambdaExpressions (creating lambda expressions)
+* AnonymousMethods (using the *delegate* keyword to declare an anonymous method)
+* EventsSample (subscribing and publishing events, *event* keyword)
+* WeakEvents (using IWeakEventListener)

+The sample WeakEvents needs the assembly WindowsBase, and thus need the full .NET Framework.

+To build and run the .NET Core samples, please install
+* Visual Studio 2015 Update 3
+* .NET Core 1.0 for Visual Studio

+Please download and install the tools from [.NET Core downloads](https://www.microsoft.com/net/core#windows).

+For code comments and issues please check [Professional C#'s GitHub Repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp6)

+Please check my blog [csharp.christiannagel.com](https://csharp.christiannagel.com "csharp.christiannagel.com") for additional information for topics covered in the book.

+Thank you!